chaos-mesh/website/docs/simulate-gcp-chaos.md

 ### A `node-stop` configuration example

-1. Write the experiment configuration to the `gcpchaos-node-stop.yaml`， as shown below:
+1. Write the experiment configuration to the `gcpchaos-node-stop.yaml` file, as shown below:

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1